pkarsy/CC1101_RF/README.md

 ### Note : at the moment (1/1/2020) doing a lot of debugging and the code is in flux.
 Do not download yet.
-In a few days this notice will be removed.
+In a 1-2 days this notice will be removed.

 ## CC1101_RF
 Arduino library for Texas Instruments CC1101 chip.
 Implements a small but useful subset of the chip's functionality.